 • allergic bronchitis.

-In cancer, Prednisolone supplements the surgical removal of the tumor, the use of cytostatics and radiation.
-For the treatment of tuberculosis, glucocorticoids are prescribed in conjunction with chemotherapy.
-With angina, the use of Prednisolone and other hormonal drugs is indicated only in combination with antibiotics.
-Glucocorticoids reduce inflammation and fever, but do not suppress the activity of pathogenic microflora.
+For cancer, Prednisolone supplements surgical removal tumors, taking cytostatics and radiation.
+To treat tuberculosis, glucocorticoids are prescribed in conjunction with chemotherapy.
+For angina, the use of Prednisolone and others hormonal drugs shown only in combination with antibiotics.
+Glucocorticoids reduce inflammation and reduce fever, but do not suppress the activity of pathogenic microflora.

-Prednisolone for bronchitis is used if the disease has an allergic etiology and is complicated by obstruction.
+Prednisolone for bronchitis is used if the disease has allergic etiology and complicated by obstruction.

 Contraindications